 Housekeeping and Bar Service - Every housekeeper we've meet has been kind and great with children.
 The room staff seems to adjust their schedule depending on the guest, which is great because you don't feel "kicked out of your room."
-Rooms are stocked with bottled water each day (though the tap water is safe to drink).
+Rooms are stocked with bottled water each day (though we’ve drunk the tap water without consequence).
 Concierge-style rooms have an in-room minibar that is stocked daily with liquor, beers, juices, water, sodas, wine and sparkling wine.
 This is convenient, especially if you want to relax with a drink on a patio or balcony.
 There are plenty of towels in the bathroom and they are changed as often as you like.

 Supplies - The in-room coffee makers and refrigerators work well.
 The bathroom is stocked with shampoo, conditioner, body wash, lotion and bar soap from Beaches' Red Lane Spa.
 These bath products are high quality and also include a shower cap and sewing kit, which is a nice touch.